 You’ll notice that the crop target is a grid.
 The lines within the crop target can help you narrow in on your composition and obey the rule of thirds - making sure the objects you want as your focal points line up where the gridlines intersect.
-For example, in the photo above, the cookies are the main subject and the chocolate chips are a supporting subject.
 Using the crop grid helps align these objects in such a way that they hit the rule of thirds suggestion on two planes, creating a more balanced photo.

 Next, it’s time to sharpen up your textures.
 BeFunky’s Sharpen tool is a must have when working with flat lays, as it helps to bring out the detail in certain parts of your frame and create dimension.
 You’ll find it in the Edit menu on the left, and once you’ve clicked on it you can use the sliding scale to increase the sharpness.
 Just remember that having a subtle hand with sharpening is good.
 Too much sharpening can produce an unrealistic look (and a dreaded halo effect around your objects).